Mudslide Leads to Temporary Detour of 1-Day Inca Trail Hike

 If you have questions about your 1-day Inca Trail hike, feel free to contact Adios Adventure Travel US Office.
 We have daily contact and updates from our team in Cusco.

-The most recent information speculates that it will take anywhere from 7 months to a year to restore the original trail beginning at KM 104.
+The most recent information speculates that it will take up to a year to restore the original trail beginning at KM 104.